Hokkaido Right Now

 -

-Where do nights go wrong for travellers in Sapporo?
+Where do nights go wrong in Sapporo?

 -

-What are the best areas for nightlife in Sapporo?
+What are Sapporo's best nightlife areas?

 -